Jean Henri Desmercières: Holdings in Holstein

 Desmercières was a major landowner in Holstein.
 He owned Quarnbek as well as Emkendorf from 1743 to 1764.

+He was a pioneer in land reclamation in the Holstein area, where he reclaimed the bay at Bredstedt, creating three polders (koog).
+He constructed dykes which were about 16 ft tall and sloped towards the sea, similar earlier Dutch projects.
+Then the director of a bank in Copenhagen, he financed the construction of the dykes by selling off parcels of the newly created marshland at a profit.

-He was a pioneer in land reclamation in the Holstein area where he reclaimed the bay at Bredstedt.
-The new area was named Desmerciereskoog after him (koog meaning 'polder').
-Another reclaimed area was named Elisabeth-Sophien-Koog after his wife.
+The new area was named Desmerciereskoog after him (lit.
+'Desmerciéres' Polder').
+Another reclaimed area was named Elisabeth-Sophien-Koog, after his wife.
 The work was continued by Heinrich XLIII, Count Reuss of Ebersdorf, a nephew of Desmercières' half sister Marguerite Huguetan, Countess Gyldensteen.
 A memorial to Desmercières was unveiled in the area in 2004.

 Personal life

 Being an illegitimate son, Desmercières inherited neither his father's titles nor the Countship of Gyldensteen at the event of his death in 1749.
-He did, however, receive his father's town mansion in Bredgade (now Hotel Phoenix Copenhagen) as well as the country house Tusenborg at Kongens Lyngby.
-Desmercières was an active member of the French Reformed congregation in Copenhagen and supported it in several ways.
+His father had, however, given him the town mansion in Bredgade (now Hotel Phoenix Copenhagen) as well as the country house Rustenborg at Kongens Lyngby the year before his death.

+Desmercières was an active member of the French Reformed congregation in Copenhagen.
+He was active as one of the congregation's elders for many years and often was the churchwarden on Sundays, standing by the church door with a collection plate.